RenderbitTechnologies/better-search-replace/README.txt

 More information on moving WordPress can be found [here](http://codex.wordpress.org/Moving_WordPress).

-= I get a white screen when running a search/replace? =
+= I get a white screen when using this plugin? =

-This means that you don't have enough memory allocated to PHP.
-No changes would have been made at this point, and it's easy to increase the PHP memory limit in your `wp-config.php` file as shown [here](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP).
-Alternatively, if you were searching across multiple tables, try going back and searching on fewer tables to load less into memory.
+This is likely an issue with your PHP memory limit.
+Try temporarily increasing it by defining the memory limit in your `wp-config.php` file as shown [here](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP).
+Alternatively, if you were searching across multiple tables, try searching on fewer tables to load less into memory.

 == Screenshots ==